ELehotzky/Advent-Octocatlendar/README.md

 *About*
 -------
-This app is an open-source, beginner-friendly project
+This app is an open-source, beginner-friendly project that is welcoming new pull requests!

 *Maintainers*
 -------------